Sicilian vote, Berlusconi threat add to Italy uncertainty

 Berlusconi was forced to step down and make way for Monti almost exactly a year ago at the height of a financial crisis which drove up Italy’s borrowing costs and threatened to push its huge public debt out of control.

-Markets reacted nervously at the fresh bout of political uncertainty in the euro zone’s third largest economy and yields on Italy’s 10-year government bonds reached around five percent, 354 basis points over the yield of benchmark German Bunds.
+Markets reacted nervously to the prospect of uncertainty in the euro zone’s third largest economy and yields on Italy’s 10-year government bonds hovered just under five percent, 349 basis points over the yield of benchmark German Bunds.

-Earlier this month, helped by the European Central Bank’s pledge of strong action to combat the crisis, that spread had narrowed to as little as 313 basis points.
+Earlier this month, helped by the European Central Bank’s pledge of strong action to combat the crisis, that spread had narrowed to as little as 313 basis points, or 3.13 percent.

-Berlusconi’s attack has also created a problem for PDL party secretary Angelino Alfano, the 41 year-old Sicilian who has struggled to impose his authority on the squabbling party, which is lagging badly in national opinion polls.
+PDL secretary Angelino Alfano, 41, has been expected to lead a post-Berlusconi renewal of the party, but his credibility has been severely strained by his patron’s repeated intervention and the Sicilian vote is a key test of his ability to lead.

-He has many enemies in the party and the looming defeat in his home region could bring more challengers out in a primary on December 16 to choose the next candidate to lead the center-right in the election campaign.
+Sicily, a byword for wasteful and corrupt administration, has an unemployment rate almost twice the national average and the island’s economy has suffered badly in Italy’s recession.

 Editing by Barry Moody and Alastair Macdonald